saskasandholm/suitami-dapp-nextjs/docs/community-analytics.md

+# Community Analytics Documentation

+## Overview

+This documentation covers the community analytics features, including metrics calculation, data visualization, and health scoring.

+## Community Health Score

+The Community Health Score is a composite metric that provides a holistic view of community health, calculated on a scale of 0-100.
+The score is weighted across three key dimensions:

+### Score Components

+1. **Sentiment Score (40% weight)**

+   - Measures the overall sentiment of community interactions
+   - Based on the ratio of positive, neutral, and negative sentiment
+   - Normalized to a 0-100 scale

+2. **Engagement Rate (30% weight)**

+   - Measures active participation and interaction levels
+   - Direct percentage value from platform metrics
+   - Scale: 0-100%

+3. **Growth Rate (30% weight)**
+   - Measures community expansion and retention
+   - Normalized against a 20% benchmark for healthy growth
+   - Converted to a 0-100 scale

+### Calculation Method

+The final health score is calculated using the following steps:

+1. Each component is weighted according to its importance
+2. Scores are normalized to ensure consistent scaling
+3. Components are combined and rounded to the nearest integer
+4. Final score is capped between 0 and 100

+### Score Interpretation

+- **90-100**: Exceptional community health
+- **80-89**: Very healthy community (current score: 87.0)
+- **70-79**: Healthy community
+- **60-69**: Moderate health, room for improvement
+- **Below 60**: Requires attention and intervention

+## Data Sources

+The analytics dashboard aggregates data from multiple platforms:

+- Discord
+- Telegram
+- Twitter

+Each platform provides metrics for:

+- Member/follower count
+- Active users
+- Message volume
+- Engagement rates
+- Sentiment analysis
+- Growth trends

+## Metrics Validation

+All metrics undergo validation before being used in calculations:

+- Required fields must be present
+- Values must be within expected ranges
+- Trend data must have valid directional indicators

 # Community Analytics

 ## Quick Start

 - [Setup Guide](#setup-guide)
 - [Common Tasks](#common-tasks)
 - [Troubleshooting](#troubleshooting)
 - [API Reference](#api-reference)

 ### Quick "Hello World" Example

 ```tsx
 // 1.
 Install dependencies
 pnpm install @tremor/react framer-motion swr